-Welcome to the images of nature photographed by Ralph Curtis.
+Welcome to images of nature.
+Photographed by Ralph Curtis.

 I originally started photography seriously in 2009.
 I've always lived my life around the outdoors, being an avid hunter, bird watcher and observer.
 I started photography as a way to extend my pursuit of wildlife year-around, outside of the autumn hunting season.

 Although I still believe in the importance of wildlife management, and enjoy hunting deer and turkey in my home state of Wisconsin, I have found a new sense of enjoyment with the camera.